The RNA interconnection of infection, immunity and gene dynamics.

 I am a virologist.
 However, my interest is not focused on the viral infection per se, but lies in the biological novelty generated by the virus interphase with the host.
 Inherently, this outlook leads to insights not just about the virus biology but also regarding the nature of the host.

 I am a Research Associate, investigating host-viral immunogenetic interplay using the Lymphocytic Choriomeningitis Virus (LCMV) with human and mouse as models.
 I also study RNA silencing pathways using the Honeybee and C. elegans as additional models.
-My work at the University of Cambridge is carried out in Dr Laurence Tiley's and Professor Jonathan Heeney’s laboratories at the Department of Veterinary Medicine.
+My work at the University of Cambridge is carried out in Professor Eric Miska's and Professor Jonathan Heeney’s laboratories at the Gurdon Institute and Department of Veterinary Medicine.

 I obtained a PhD in 2012 from the Hebrew University of Jerusalem where I conducted research projects in the fields of newly discovered virus characterisation, non-retroviral RNA virus integration, environmental RNAi biology and virus & pest resistance mechanisms using the Israeli Acute Paralysis Virus (IAPV) and Honeybee as main models.